alpinelinux/awall/README.md

 In its simplest form, a limit definition is an integer specifying the maximum number of packets or connections per second.
-More complex limits are defined as objects, where the **count** attribute define the maximum during an interval defined by the **interval** attribute.
+More complex limits are defined as objects, where the **count** attribute defines the maximum during an interval defined by the **interval** attribute.
 The unit of the **interval** attribute is second, and the default value is 1.
+The default value for **count** is 1 as well.

 The maximum rate defined by a limit may be absolute or specific to blocks of IP addresses or pairs thereof.
 The number of most